techdeus/pricewars/_PRESS-RELEASE.md

   > PRICEWARS "Never Pay More than the Lowest..."

 ## Sub-Heading ##
-  > Price conscious consumers who are looking to get the best deal possible - the lowest price available - on all purchases; from everyday to big one off product purchases.
+  > Price conscious consumers who are looking to get the best deal possible - the lowest price available - on their purchases; from everyday to big one offs.

 ## Summary ##
   > Pricewars is a web-application for consumers looking to get the best deal possible.
-Way too many times, consumers are misled into thinking they are getting the best deal, where if they had all the information at their fingertips, they could have saved a few extra dollars.
+Way too many times, consumers are misled into thinking they are getting the best deal, where if they had all the information at their fingertips, they could save a few extra dollars.
 Pricewars helps consumers save money by assisting them in making price consicious purchasing decisions.

 ## Problem ##
   > Users over rely on google, unreliable information from sellers and sketchy referrals from friends before making a purchasing decision.
 And those decisions typically revolve around price.
-Everyone wants the best deal possible, but the person who gets the best deal typically is the most informed.
-Pricewars seeks to empower consumers with pricing information on all products from all sellers across the globe!
+Everyone wants the best deal possible, but the person who gets the best deal, usually is the most informed.
+Pricewars seeks to empower consumers with pricing information on all products, from all sellers, across the globe!

 ## Solution ##
-  > Pricewars is simple: type, take a picture, or scan a barcode and a pricing graph will appear that displays prices globally: Low, High, Average and more.
+  > Pricewars is simple: type, take a picture, or scan a barcode and a pricing graph will appear that display's prices globally: Low, High, Average and more.
 Each price is linked to the selling retailer, giving that user the ability to make a quick purchasing decision.
 In addition, the user can set a 'pricewatch' on a specific product & be notified if the product's price is reduced to the user desired price.

 ## Quote from You ##
   > "Jeff Bezos once said, "Your quest for margin is my opportunity" and I say, "consumers deserve the best deal at all costs.
 Pricewars ensures that this is realized."